 Important: Individuals, including owners, must be members of the MCommunity group to view the Team Folder content.
 Individuals only assigned as owners will not see the Team Folder or its content.

 Synchronization estimated times between Dropbox and MCommunity varies depending on the action taken.
 On average, most synchronizations take two hours to appear, but the processes may take up to 24 hours.
 Some of these processes include:

 - A new Team Folder appearing in an existing user’s Dropbox account.

-- A new Dropbox account in an existing MCommunity group to be added to an existing Team Folder.
+- A new Dropbox account in an existing MCommunity group is added to an existing Team Folder.

-- A new MCommunity group member with a Dropbox account to be added to an existing Team Folder.
+- A new MCommunity group member with a Dropbox account is added to an existing Team Folder.